Salmonella (Salmonella typhimurium)

 All about Salmonella (Salmonella typhimurium)

-FACTS: Discovered in 1885 by American veterinarian Daniel E. Salmon, Salmonella bacteria are among the leading causes of food poisoning in the world.
+FACTS: Discovered in 1885 by American veterinarian Daniel E. Salmon, Salmonella bacteria are among the leading causes of food poisoning globally.
+Why does salmonella make so many people sick?
+According to the CDC, 1 of every 25 packages of chicken sold contains salmonella.

 Salmonella are very common and can be found on many foods.
 Pets can be carriers as well, particularly reptiles.
 However, poultry and eggs are among the most favored habitats for Salmonella – and should indeed be handled with care.